 TREC #38679 | Provider #1 TR | 3 CE Hours

 Recent changes in the mortgage and appraisal industry have a direct impact on real estate.
 As a result, it’s necessary for real estate agents to understand appraisals and who the appraiser works for.
 The purpose of this class is to provide insight into the residential appraisal process.
 This class will provide the knowledge to understand the definition of and recognize a valid appraisal, elements of the appraisal process, and what to do if a property does not appraise for the estimated value and how to proceed if it's determined that a correction needs to be made to the appraisal report.

 TREC #30122 | Provider #127 ABoR | 8 CE Hours

 The AHWD® certification teaches real estate professionals how they can increase their sensitivity and adaptability to all types of clients due to demographic shifts in the marketplace.
-This class will help the license holder learn about the people who make up their local market; gain an understanding of the values, customs, and real estate needs of potential clients along with their expectation of real estate professionals; and help develop cross-cultural communication and business planning skills.
+This class will help the license holder learn about the people who make up their local market; gain an understanding of the values, customs, and real estate needs of potential clients along with their expectations of real estate professionals; and help develop cross-cultural communication and business planning skills.
 Participants will learn how to effectively market in a culturally diverse marketplace, the proper application of Fair Housing guidelines, and other topics to help maximize their earning potential.
 This class also serves as an elective class for the CIPS® designation.